 Charming old towns in Keelung, Jiufen (九份) and Shifen (十分) are popular spots to visit on a day trip from Taipei.

 Before the 1950s, Jiufen and Shifen were gold and coal mining towns respectively.
-Today, its rustic vintage vibes, great local Taiwanese delectables, and iconically Taiwanese activities such as releasing sky lanterns make this a popular to visit on a day trip from Taipei.
+Today, their rustic vintage vibes, great local Taiwanese delectables, and iconically Taiwanese activities such as releasing sky lanterns make them popular day trip destinations from Taipei.

 How to get to Jiufen & Shifen from Taipei